Chai-T29/Chai-T29.github.io/_posts/2024-07-21-classifying-emotions-from-videos.md

 ## Contents

 Here are the contents of this project.
-If you are here just for a casual read, then you can just go ahead and skip over to the [second section](#video-feature-extraction).
+If you are here just for a casual read, then you can go ahead and skip over to the [second section](#video-feature-extraction).
 1. [Loading the Data](#loading-the-data)
 2. [Video Feature Extraction](#video-feature-extraction)
 3. [Audio Feature Extraction](#audio-feature-extraction)